 6) Value diversity

-In designs where magnetism and RoHS compliance are in demand (i.e. medical imaging) resistance to high temperature solder and “non-magnetic” properties are critical.
+In designs where magnetism and RoHS compliance are in demand (i.e. medical imaging) resistance to high-temperature solder which can only be matched by a product similar to a freeze dryer (this is found in a science laboratory).
+It also has “non-magnetic” properties are critical.
 Unfortunately, they oppose each other from a process perspective.
-Traditionally, highheat RoHS compliant applications could often be addressed with nickel-barrier parts.
-These parts are readily available and very durable due to the protective Ni barrier layer that protects the silver content of the termination from the high Sn content of most RoHS solders (96/4, SAC305 etc.) The problem becomes apparent when the same application must be used for a device that is sensitive to ferro-resonance (Fe or Ni content materials).
+Traditionally, high heat RoHS compliant applications could often be addressed with nickel-barrier parts.
+These parts are readily available and very durable due to the protective Ni barrier layer that protects the silver content of the termination from the high Sn content of most RoHS solders (96/4, SAC305, etc.) The problem becomes apparent when the same application must be used for a device that is sensitive to Ferro-resonance (Fe or Ni content materials).
 Although the barrier is an asset in terms of durability, it is prohibitive to use in nonmagnetic applications.
 How can designers use multi-reflow processes, high-heat solder without a Ni barrier to protect the component during processing?

 It is helpful to look at the “ideal component properties list” once again.
 This time it can be examined in conjunction with how the component is impacted.
 This reveals the challenge faced by component designers.